-27. Development in the Municipality shall incorporate awareness of the risk of wildland fires affecting development in the Wildland-Urban Interface.
+17.4 Development in the Municipality shall incorporate awareness of the risk of wildland fires affecting development in the Wildland-Urban Interface.
 The Development Authority shall strive to provide educational information and to enhance public awareness of applicable programs, such as FireSmart.
 In making a decision on a development permit application the Development Authority shall follow the development and planning related provisions in the FireSmart Bylaw and may impose development permit conditions for that purpose.

-SECONDARY FRONT YARD PROVISION
+18. SECONDARY FRONT YARD PROVISION

-2822.
-In a residential land use development where any lot has more than one front yard setback requirement (e.g. a corner lot), the Development Authority may allow for a reduction of up to one-half of the front yard requirement for one of the front yards; however, the full setback shall apply to the other front yardmain entrance side of the dwelling.
+18.1 In a residential land use development where any lot has more than one front yard setback requirement (e.g. a corner lot), the Development Authority may allow for a reduction of up to one-half of the front yard requirement for one of the front yards; however, the full setback shall apply to the other front yardmain entrance side of the dwelling.
 Theis reduced front yard is termed the "Secondary" front yard.
 For the purpose of determining the "front property boundary", "lot frontage" and "front yard" of, and the fencing standards for a corner lot, the secondary front yard shall be deemed to be a side yard with an increased setback standard as required in this section of the land use bylaw. (see Diagram 4)

-FENCES
+19. FENCES

-(a) No fence, wall, hedge or any combination thereof shall extend more than 1.0 metre (3.3 ft.) above the ground in any front yard area, except in the case of a secondary front yard of a corner lots where one of the front yards is considered as the secondary front yardside yard, without approval by the Development Authority-. (see Diagrams 5 and 6)
+19.1 No fence, wall, hedge or any combination thereof shall extend more than 1.0 metre (3.3 ft.) above the ground in any front yard area, except in the case of a secondary front yard of a corner lots where one of the front yards is considered as the secondary front yardside yard, without approval by the Development Authority-. (see Diagrams 5 and 6)

-(b) A Ffences in a rear yard, and side yard and secondary front yards shall be limited to 1.8 metres (6 ft.) in height.
+- 19.2 A Ffences in a rear yard, and side yard and secondary front yards shall be limited to 1.8 metres (6 ft.) in height. - 20.
+DECKS - 20.1 A deck is an uncovered (roofless) outdoor space that:

-DECKS

-- 30. A deck is an uncovered (roofless) outdoor space that: - (a) Is classified as either: - (i) a ground level deck it is always attached to a building and its surface is not higher than 0.6 m above average grade and it is subject to the same yard setbacks as an accessory building, except to the extent that Schedule 4 of this bylaw allows projections into yard setbacks; or - (ii) a raised deck it is always attached to a building and its surface is higher than 0.6 m above average grade but not higher than the level of the main floor of the building and it is subject to the same yard setbacks as an accessory building, except to the extent that Schedule 4 of this bylaw allows projections into yard setbacks. - (b) It must be accessible from inside the building as well as from the outdoor ground level; and
+(a) is classified as either:

+- (i) a ground level deck it is always attached to a building and its surface is not higher than 0.6 m above average grade and it is subject to the same yard setbacks as an accessory building, except to the extent that Schedule 4 of this bylaw allows projections into yard setbacks; or - (ii) a raised deck it is always attached to a building and its surface is higher than 0.6 m above average grade but not higher than the elevation of the main floor of the habitable space in the building, and it is subject to the same yard setbacks as an accessory building, except to the extent that Schedule 4 of this bylaw allows projections into yard setbacks.

+(b) must be accessible from inside the building as well as from the outdoor ground level; and